graveDark/e-governance_project_blockchain/README.md

 # E-Governance Project Using Blockchain
-A project on wed development with blockchain using python to make a e-governance website's transactional data more secure.
+A project on web development with blockchain using python to make a e-governance website's transactional data more secure.

 Requirement:-